brianglass/anastasis/files/synaxarion_2001.md

 color:red">Verses</span><span style="font-size:14.0pt;mso-bidi-font-size:12.0pt">
 Marvel to see great Kresces mid the fire,
 Thinking the flame a meadow of delight.
-And on the fifteenth day died Kresces by the fireÂ’s fury.</span>
+And on the fifteenth day died Kresces by the fire’s fury.</span>

 <span style="font-size:
-14.0pt;mso-bidi-font-size:12.0pt">On the same day, Commemoration of the Holy Martyrs VasÃ­lissa and Anastasia.</span>
+14.0pt;mso-bidi-font-size:12.0pt">On the same day, Commemoration of the Holy Martyrs Vasílissa and Anastasia.</span>

 <span style="font-size:14.0pt;mso-bidi-font-size:12.0pt;
 color:red">Verses</span><span style="font-size:14.0pt;mso-bidi-font-size:12.0pt">
 They slay two ewe lambs of the Lamb of God,
-AnastasÃ­a and VasÃ­lissa.</span>
+Anastasía and Vasílissa.</span>

 <span style="font-size:
-14.0pt;mso-bidi-font-size:12.0pt">On the same day, Commemoration of our Father in among the Saints LeonÃ­das, Bishop of Athens.</span>
+14.0pt;mso-bidi-font-size:12.0pt">On the same day, Commemoration of our Father in among the Saints Leonídas, Bishop of Athens.</span>

 <span style="font-size:14.0pt;mso-bidi-font-size:12.0pt;
 color:red">Verses</span><span style="font-size:14.0pt;mso-bidi-font-size:12.0pt">
 Darkness took hold of Athens all at once
-When LeonÃ­das, AthensÂ’ sun, had set.</span>
+When Leonídas, Athens’ sun, had set.</span>

 <span style="font-size:
 14.0pt;mso-bidi-font-size:12.0pt">On the same day, Commemoration of the Holy Martyrs Theodore the Presbyter and Pavsolypios.</span>